evennia/evennia/evennia/contrib/events/README.md

 Being in a separate contrib, the event system isn't installed by default.
 You need to do it manually, following these steps:

-1. Launch the main script:
+1. Launch the main script (important!):
    ```@py evennia.create_script("evennia.contrib.events.scripts.EventHandler")```
 2. Set the permissions (optional):
    - `EVENTS_WITH_VALIDATION`: a group that can edit callbacks, but will need approval (default to